hyperliquid-dex/node/watchtower/README.md

-Here's a simple README for your script:

----

 # Validator Monitoring Script

 This script monitors a specified validator on the Hyperliquid network (testnet or mainnet) and sends alerts to a Telegram channel if the validator is not active or is jailed.